JackCSheehan/obsidian-tweaks/README.md

 Feel free to contribute to this repository if you'd like.

-Below is an explanation of each stylesheet and why I find them useful.
+Below is an explanation of what each stylesheet does.

 # Snippets